Respiratory Therapy

 Completion of the 30 program credits including 3 hours of Capstone.
 A 3.0 GPA is required to graduate.

-Students who have earned graduate credits from accredited institutions may be eligible to apply some or all of those credits towards their pursuit of the online Master of Science in Respiratory Therapy.
-Please contact your Enrollment Services Advisor (ESA) for specifics about the policy.
+Students who have earned graduate credits from accredited institutions may be eligible to apply some or all of those credits towards their pursuit of the Master of Respiratory Therapy, provided they are from an accredited institution.
+Please contact the program for specifics about the policy.

 We will accept transfers from other UC majors as long as they meet the criteria for admission into this program.